doomwastaken/imagenator/README.md

 ## OCI container scanner

 ### Our main goals are:

+- Generate SBOM
- - Finding vulnerability artefacts by generating SBOMs(software bill of materials) and searching vulnerabilities in them
+- Finding and notification about vulnerabilities in docker containers
 - Ability to control dependencies
- - Seamless integration into CI/CD pipelines
+- Integration into CI/CD pipelines
- - Notifications via vk teams or telegram bots

-### Future plans:
+### TODO:

- - Caching results
+- Caching SBOM
 - Additional bot integrations
- - Visualisation of dependencies
+- Visualization of dependencies
- - Support for additional types, not only containers
+- Support additional package types (apk)